ZetrisAI/Zetris/README.md

 The Previews setting configures how many future pieces Zetris will consider while making a decision.

+The Intelligence setting configures how many less obvious placements Zetris will explore (search width).

-The Hold Allowed, Perfect Clear Finder, Center 4-Wide and TSD only checkboxes allow you to additionally enable these specific strategies when fighting against Zetris.
+Other options found below allow you to additionally enable and configure additional specific strategies when fighting against Zetris.

 The Gamepad Connected checkbox can be used to reconnect the gamepad if the game is not receiving any inputs from Zetris.

-To change Gamepad slots, hold Shift while launching Zetris.
+If you're playing with a gamepad yourself, you can tweak the MP Arcade Player parameter of Zetris to switch it to the other side of the screen if necessary.

+To run multiple instances of Zetris, hold the Shift key while launching the program to select a different virtual gamepad for it to use (default is 4).
+Once you have multiple Zetris instances running on different controllers, all you need to do is correctly set the "MP Arcade Player" dial to make sure each bot is looking at the correct player.

+If Accurate Game Sync is enabled, Zetris will constantly scan for the next game frame to help prevent frame skipping at the cost of increased CPU usage.
+Uncheck this only if your computer has performance issues while running Zetris.

 ## Training